Cyanide fishing: Method

 The fishermen dive into the sea, usually without artificial breathing aids, although some use a highly dangerous apparatus (commonly garden hose surface-fed from the type of air compressor commonly used to power jackhammers).
 When they reach the coral reefs, they spray the poison between the individual layers, after which the yield is collected.
-Edible fish, of which a number are sold for general consumption, are first placed for ten to fourteen days in fresh water for 'rinsing'.
+Edible fish, of which a number are sold for general consumption, are first placed for ten to fourteen days in clean water for 'rinsing'.
 Recent studies have shown that the combination of cyanide use and stress of post capture handling results in mortality of up to 75% of the organisms within less than 48 hours of capture.
 With such high mortality numbers, a greater number of fish must be caught in order to supplement post-catch death.

 Cases have been reported of fishermen dumping drums of concentrated cyanide in places where fishing is difficult or economic times are hard.
 Such high concentrations normally kill most of the haul, but in these cases, the objective is no longer to catch live fish, but to catch the largest amount possible.

 Mechanism

 In seawater, sodium cyanide breaks down into sodium and cyanide ions.
-In humans, cyanides block the oxygen-transporting protein haemoglobin; the haemoglobin in fish is closely related to that of humans, and can combine with oxygen even faster.
-Through the irreversible combining of cyanide ions onto the active structural domain, oxygen is prevented from reaching the cells, and an effect similar to carbon monoxide poisoning results.
+Cyanide inhibits cellular respiration, leading to death.
 Coral polyps, young fish, and spawn are most vulnerable; adult fish can take somewhat higher doses.
 The use of cyanide is known to cause mortality on laboratory corals in measured doses, however these data are very difficult to quantify in regard to wild populations.
-In humans, ingestion or breathing in of cyanide leads to unconsciousness within a minute; asphyxiation follows.
-Lower doses lead to temporary or permanent disability and / or sensory failure.
-This is a constant danger for the fishermen; there are many local accounts of such 'occupational accidents', but such incidents are not recorded in official statistics or statements.